The Edmonds Farmers Market: Food, Crafts, and More!

 The market starts near this roundabout

 If you’ve followed our blog, you know that we love farmers markets!
-The Ballard Farmers Market is one of our favorites, and we wrote all about it here.
+The Ballard Farmers Market is another one of our favorite markets.
 We were excited that the Edmonds Farmers Market was open, and we were eager to see which vendors would be present.
 Our favorite thing to do at the market is eat, so we arrived hungry!

 Please note: Vendors may change on any given market day.
-We’re describing the vendors that were present during our visit.
+We’re describing the vendors that were present during our visits.

 Vespucci Pizza